-IOM-1 and JCAHO impact on environmental safety: Recommendations from the IOM-1 report, as well as JCAHO initiatives related to safety, have implications for the entire healthcare organization's "culture of safety."
+IOM-1 and TJC impact on environmental safety: Recommendations from the IOM-1 report, as well as TJC initiatives related to safety, have implications for the entire healthcare organization's "culture of safety."
 A number of the recommendations impact the hospital's safety committee or environment of care (EC) as well as infection control committees.

 Prevention of adverse effects is one goal of the EC committee, and the team assists in establishing and communicating procedures that promote safe practice and prevent adverse effects of all types to patients, staff, and visitors.
 The scope of the committee includes an organization-wide process called the "information collection and evaluation system" to improve the environment of care.
 This process includes all types of unexpected occurrences such as patient falls or other injuries requiring intervention and improvement.